Turner Turnpike: Tolls

-A two-axle vehicle currently pays $5 ($3.90 with Pikepass) to drive the full length of the Turnpike.
+At its inception Turner Turnpike was the first toll road west of the Mississippi River.
+The first toll amount was $1.40 for a one-way trip.

+The Turner Turnpike has used all-electronic tolling since May 1, 2024.
+Cash is no longer accepted.
+Tolls are paid using PikePass, the Oklahoma Turnpike Authority's transponder-based electronic toll collection system, or PlatePay, which uses automatic license plate recognition to bill a vehicle's registered owner.
+As of 2025, a two-axle vehicle currently pays $5.40 with PikePass or $10.50 with PlatePay to drive the full length of the Turnpike, with higher rates charged for larger vehicles such as tractor-trailers.
 When adjusted for inflation, tolls have fallen over 50% to 4.65 cent/mi, among the cheapest in the nation.
 (In 2005 dollars, the toll was $9 in 1953.)
 However, despite being paid off, the Turner Turnpike will remain tolled, as Oklahoma does not toll its roads on a "per road" basis, instead pooling all toll revenue to apply toward paying off all such projects.
-This is called cross-pledging, which has allowed OTA to build many turnpikes that would not be economically feasible alone.
+This is called cross-pledging, which has allowed Oklahoma to build many turnpikes that would not be economically feasible alone.

-The Turner Turnpike (as well as the Will Rogers Turnpike on the other side of Tulsa) uses a somewhat unusual tolling system.
-The Turnpike has only one barrier toll plaza, located northeast of Stroud, at which drivers pay the full toll and are issued a receipt.
-If one exits before reaching this plaza or enters at an interchange past the plaza, the toll for the portion traveled is collected at the interchange.
-If one's desired exit is located after the plaza, the motorist pays the full toll at the barrier plaza, then presents their receipt at the ramp for a refund of the untraveled portion.
-If one enters at an interchange before the main plazas, a ticket is issued at the ramp and presented at the barrier plaza; the fare for the untraveled portion is deducted from the full toll.
-Travelers exiting the turnpike westbound at Wellston or Luther, eastbound at Kellyville, as well as at the two termini do not receive any refund.
-This system was implemented in 1992.

-OTA is in the process of converting all tolling to a cashless system.
+PikePass tolls are calculated based on the vehicle's entry and exit locations, which are determined by transponder readers placed at each interchange and at the two termini.
+PlatePay tolls are collected at the main toll plaza located northeast of Stroud.
+Reduced PlatePay tolls are also collected at some interchange ramps for shorter trips which would not otherwise pass through the main toll plaza, although all PlatePay users that pass through the main toll plaza are charged the full toll regardless of entry or exit location.